 Teams will have the ability to add players to their roster up until the last day of the regular season for that sport.
 Once playoffs start, new players can't be added.
 Rosters also have a maximum number of spots and vary per sport.
 It's the captain's responsibility to know the deadlines and the roster limits.

-Individual Sport Participants - Individual and dual sport participants are asked to keep the Intramural Sports Office informed of all results and to check their schedules regularly, so that necessary contact can be made with opponents as required.
+Individual sport participants: Individual and dual sport participants are asked to keep the Intramurals office informed of all results and to check their schedules regularly, so that necessary contact can be made with opponents as required.
 Scores not reported 24 hours after completion of the contest are subject to forfeit.

 For individual sports, participants must play a minimum of half of the available games to be eligible for post season.

 During playoffs, if a team receives a zero in one game, or if the team's sportsmanship rating average drops below a three, the team is automatically eliminated from the playoffs.
 If a winning team is eliminated due to sportsmanship, neither team will advance.

 Protest procedure: Protests based on decisions involving a judgment call by the official will not be allowed.
 The Intramurals staff will accept only two types of protests for consideration:

 - Protesting the eligibility of players will be the responsibility of the individual team or teams competing.
 Matters concerning player eligibility must be filed prior to the end of the regular season.
 During tournament play, player eligibility protests must be submitted at the start of the game or when the player in question arrives at the game site.

 - Protests concerning interpretation of playing rules, that is, failure of an official to apply for proper rule, penalty or violation to a given situation.